Spectral Masking and Interpolation Attack (SMIA): A Black-box Adversarial Attack against Voice Authentication and Anti-Spoofing Systems

 Key findings

-SMIA achieved at least 82% attack success rate against combined VAS/CM systems, at least 97.5% against standalone speaker verification systems, and 100% against countermeasures.
-These results highlight the inadequacy of current security measures against adaptive adversarial attacks and the need for more robust, dynamic defenses.
+SMIA achieved a strong attack success rate (ASR) of at least 82% against combined VAS/CM systems, at least 97.5% against standalone speaker verification systems, and 100% against countermeasures.
+The attack's stochastic nature makes it stealthier and more resilient to detection compared to prior methods, avoiding conspicuous artifacts.
+These findings conclusively demonstrate that current security postures are insufficient against adaptive adversarial attacks, necessitating a paradigm shift toward dynamic defenses.

 Approach